Contributors Dropdown icon

 5. Emphasize data sharing and collaboration

-Why: Shared access to data ensures that both teams have the information they need to make informed decisions.
-Break down data silos so sales and marketing teams can access information that shows how effectively their strategies work.
+Why: Shared access to data ensures that both sales and marketing have the information they need to make informed decisions.
+Break down data silos so teams can access information that shows how effectively their sales and marketing efforts are performing.
 Then, they can collaborate to find even better ways to target existing customers, new customers, and qualified leads.

 How: Establish protocols for sharing and accessing data related to customer interactions, campaign results, and lead statuses.
-Informal collaboration is terrific, but you also want a formal process for sharing critical insights.
+Informal collaboration is terrific, but you also want a formal process for sharing critical insights as part of your larger sales and marketing alignment.
 That might involve generating data-driven reports, giving presentations during meetings, and sharing daily, weekly, monthly, and quarterly KPIs.

 Encourage transparency and collaboration in using data to guide strategies and decisions.
 Don't assume everyone knows how to use data-sharing tools.
 A little training can go a long way!
 If someone feels uncomfortable using a new tool, they might avoid it and keep following the old processes that don't include sharing ideas across teams.